NkosanaN/JobCard/README.md

  * give it some time to spin-up containers
  * After navigate to swagger UI
  * * ```http://localhost:8000/swagger/index.html```
- * start the cloned front end application with your favorite editor vscode or visual studio
+ * start the front end application with your favorite editor vscode or visual studio, as is not containerized yet

  ### API Flow ###